-These should be written between single quotation marks as follows: in English 'quotation', in Romanian ,,citat'', in French << citation >>.
-Quotations within quotations will use double quotation marks ("..."), as in 'with a whole theory of "I am's".
+These should be written between single quotation marks as follows: in English 'quotation', in Romanian ,,citat''.
+Quotations within quotations will use double quotation marks ("..."), as in 'with a whole theory of "I am's"'.

 Omissions within quotations should be indicated thus: [...].